ShuvraTheAnalyst/PortfolioProjects/README.md

    •	Analyzed and web scraped amazons product information engaging the price, the delivery charge, materials and other product related information using BeautifulSoup         with PYTHON.
    •	Maintained the product information in a CSV format.

+2) Automating Crypto Website API Pull Using Python
+   •  Automate API Extraction + Appending Data

-2) COVID 19 Data Exploration and Visualization using SQL and Tableau:
+3) COVID 19 Data Exploration and Visualization using SQL and Tableau:
    •	Analyzed COVID-19 data using SQL server and visualize it with Tableau dashboards.
    •	Extracted the data of percentage of death in a particular country.
    •	Reviewed the percentage of population infected with Covid, countries with highest infection rate compared to population.